havarameen/gameoflife/README.md

 Project is: _complete_.
 No further work is planned on this for the time being.

 ## Contact
-Created by [@havarameen] - feel free to contact me!
+Created by [https://github.com/havarameen] - feel free to contact me!